sdiehl/wiwinwlh/tutorial.md

 onto a unboxed contiguous block of memory with index functions which perform the coordinate translations to calculate offsets.
 The two most common layouts are:

-* Row Major indexing
+* Row-major order
-* Column Major indexing
+* Column-major order

-Which are probably best illustrated.
+Which are best illustrated.

 ![](img/matrix.png)